hilbert-space/MathRocks/Core/README.md

   to functions.
 * `Include` — C++ headers for MEX files.
 * `String` — a function converting arbitrary objects into strings.

-## Contribution

-1. Fork the project.
-2. Implement your idea.
-3. Open a pull request.